RhizomeDB/spec/README.md

 # 3 Components

 PomoDB is composed of several cleanly separated layers.
-There is a distinction between the hard technical dependencies between these components and the way that this spec has decided to compose them for various pragmaic reasons.
+There is a distinction between the hard technical dependencies between these components and the way that this spec has decided to compose them for various pragmatic reasons.

 ## 3.1 Components